paulzerkel/pres-tfs-builds/README.md

 What is a build server?
 -----------------------
 * A service often running on a dedicated machine
-* Handles running build scripts when requested
+* Handles running build scripts based on an event
 * Often keeps track of build artifacts, retrieves dependencies, logs results, keeps statistics

 Examples